DivergentClouds/expanse/spec.md

 ### Return

 You may exit a macro with the `return` keyword at any point within a macro.
 You may optionally follow it with a value to return that value.
+Returned values may be used in the same manner as other kinds of values.

 ## Arrays